Vallum/vallum.github.io/cardinality_effect.md

 Maybe I could be wrong, but I have this idea.

-In CVPR 2017, they chose the next paper as a best paper.
+In CVPR 2017, they chose the next as a best paper.

-Densely Connected Convolutional Networks by Gao Huang, Zhuang Liu, Laurens van der Maaten, & Kilian Q. Weinberger [https://arxiv.org/abs/1608.06993](https://arxiv.org/abs/1608.06993) (Zukerbuck even proudly posted that this is from Facebook AI in his own timeline.)
+Densely Connected Convolutional Networks by Gao Huang, Zhuang Liu, Laurens van der Maaten, & Kilian Q. Weinberger [https://arxiv.org/abs/1608.06993](https://arxiv.org/abs/1608.06993) (Zukerbuck even proudly posted in his own timeline that this research is from Facebook AI .)

 But, even before I read all pages, the idea was familiar to me from the very first page.